 Based on our test work, costs and services during the period were allowable and eligible.

 3. Program and Performance Objectives

-The contract stipulates that the agency shall use the funds to provide at least 110, 60 women and 50 children will be sheltered and provided supportive services with the following outcomes:
+The contract stipulates that the agency shall use the funds to provide shelter and supportive services with the following outcomes: